 - Lean on kits over custom equipment.
 It’s easier to maintain kits and to find replacement parts for these over custom packages.
 Custom filters and high end equipment is mostly something for the Koi aficionado.
 High end koi ponds are a small percentage of pond installs that are done in the industry – especially for residential installs

 Here are a few quick tips on maintaining your water garden pond

-- Clean you pond regularly - pond-less waterfalls will have the least maintenance but you should inspect your pumps regularly
+- Clean your pond regularly – pond-less waterfalls will have the least maintenance, but you should inspect your pumps regularly

 - Manage plants near your pond – Prune plants near your pond

 - Manage ice with a deicer – Pond De-Icers keep a small hole in the ice during the winter months and keep your fish alive throughout the winter.

 - Control Algae Growth – Maintaining lower nutrient level and getting a UV Sterilizer will keep algae outbreaks at bay

 - Maintain your filters and pumps – A broken piece of equipment can be disastrous for your pond inhabitants.
 Always keep up on maintenance